solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 ```

 We can access configuration fields in two ways.
-- by accessing method `ctx.Config` which implements simplified access to configuration values
+- by accessing method `ctx.Config` which implements simplified access to the configuration values
 - by accessing method `ctx.RawConfig` which returns JSON object (bytes) that needs to be manually unmarshaled.

-In this chapter we will use first method.
-Second one will be presented in [Chapter 9](/tutorial/09-config/README.md) **TODO**linktoanchor**
+First method will be introduced in this chapter.
+Alternative will be presented in [Chapter 9](/tutorial/09-config/README.md) **TODO**linktoanchor**

 Let's create a helper method which reads `format` field:
 ```go